 Meet the inquisitive hyenas!

 Who runs the world!?
 Girls!
 Well in the life of a Spotted Hyena clan, this is certainly the case.
-Our beautiful Spotted Hyena at Monarto Safari Park live in a matriarchal hierarchy, meaning the girls rank higher than the boys.
+The beautiful Spotted Hyena at Monarto Safari Park live in a matriarchal hierarchy, meaning the girls rank higher than the boys.